Julia, Who Saw Future Things Through Permanently Crossed Eyes

 A war broke out...a civil war.
 Her husband saw it as an opportunity, applied for and received an officer's commission, going off to fight, leaving his cross eyed Julia behind.
 She made the best of it, worrying about him and their family's future.
 He missed her.
 They wrote heart felt letters.

-Yet a thing was noticed: while he had lost more men in the first two battles than his adversary had by far, yet he had remained determinedly on the battlefield each time...depleting his enemy's forces also.
-And both times it was this highly heralded and greatly feared 'greatest commander of the age' who had been forced by attrition and depletion of supplies to leave the battlefield.
-And the soldiers were beginning to rally behind their stubborn General, this husband of Julia's, this little lion that would run from no man, all 5'8'' 135 pounds of him.
+Yet a thing was noticed: while he had lost more men in the first two battles against his feared and legendary foe than the enemy had by far, yet he had remained determinedly on the battlefield each time...depleting his enemy's forces also.
+And both times it was this highly heralded and widely feared 'greatest commander of the age' who had been forced by attrition and depletion of supplies to leave the battlefield.
+And the soldiers were beginning to rally behind their stubborn Northern General, this husband of Julia's, this little lion that would run from no man, all 5'8'' and 135 pounds of him.
+His soldiers somewhat feared that he would not ever seem to call them to retreat from an inferior strategic position in battle.
+But they had the satisfaction of watching their enemy be the one who had to retreat for a change...twice in a row, in fact.
+They began to take guarded faith in their new General.
+Every soldier knew what it meant when it was your side that was forced to retreat.
+There was a certain amount of hope in it, even if the price was high.

-Yet as the battles between these two titans continued, Julia continued to pray and cheer him on with all of her faith and strength, and her husband only gained in victories.
-There was great hope that he would be the man who would lead them to victory.
-While Lee did seem to be the more brilliant in a battle, it was her husband who seemed more able to mentally grasp the needs that would lead to an overall victory in the war.
-He seemed to be almost as good on any given battlefield (and better supplied!) but able to grasp the big picture of the entire war more clearly.
-Yet he had a problem: he was away from his wife and the deep depressions and the over-drinking was raising its head again in his life.
-Her husband became depressed to the point that it began to frighten his subordinate officers.
-They even wrote their President about it.
+As the battles between these two titans continued, Julia continued to pray and cheer him on with all of her faith and strength, and her husband only gained in triumphs.
+Their foes had no shortage of courage, but overall they had far fewer supplies and assets to aid them.
+There came to be great hope that he would be the man to lead them to full victory.
+While Lee did seem to be slightly the more brilliant in a battle, it was her husband who seemed more able to mentally grasp the needs that would lead to an overall victory in the large scale full picture war.
+He seemed to be almost as good on any given battlefield (with greater resources!) but able to grasp the big picture of the entire arena of war more clearly.
+Yet he had a problem: he was away from his wife and the deep heavy depressions and the over-drinking were raising their head again in his life.
+Her husband became melancholy to the point that it began to frighten his subordinate officers.
+He drank and smoked cigars and watched and spoke too little about what went on in his mind for their liking.
+So much hung upon what was going on in his mind!
+So...what was he brooding about?
+It drove some people crazy.
+They even wrote President Lincoln about it.
 This man could fight...but he couldn't go long without his wife before he sank into terrible morose depressions.
 When she came to briefly visit, or he her, then he would recover his animation and charm and spirit.
 But it didn't last too long after she left.
-The fate of a nation, and in fact the fate of a new and promising form of government upon the Earth, seemed to oddly hang up on the proximity that this man had with his proud, uplifting, sensible, cheering little sometimes prophetic cross eyed bride.
+The fate of a nation, and in fact the fate of a new and promising form of government upon the Earth, seemed to oddly hang up on the proximity that this too easily depressed man had with his proud, uplifting, sensible, cheering, sometimes prophetic, cross eyed little bride, the mother of his children.

-Wives weren't usually allowed near the battlefield for long, but it was decided by the movers and shakers of a desperately imperiled nation at war that without this general they were lost, and without his wife he was lost, and so...the wife must be allowed to stay at the edge of the theater of war whenever humanly possible, and they would just have to allow her to be in that risk, and they all somewhat secretly agreed to make out to her husband that this seemed perfectly reasonable and normal to them, and that there was no reason at all that she shouldn't stay near him for long periods of time there at his battlefield headquarters (though it certainly wasn't normal, and it certainly wasn't really safe for her!
+Wives weren't usually allowed near the battlefield for long (it was not viewed as a noble or manly thing to possibly endanger them!) but it was decided by the movers and shakers of a desperately imperiled nation at war that without this general they were lost, and without his wife he was lost, and so...the wife must be allowed to stay at the edge of the theater of war whenever humanly possible!
+They would just have to allow her to be in that risk, and they all somewhat secretly agreed to make out to her husband that this seemed perfectly reasonable and normal to them, nothing any man should be ashamed of, and that there was no reason at all that she shouldn't stay near him for long periods of time there near his battlefield headquarters.
+(Though it certainly wasn't the normal, and it certainly wasn't really always safe for her!
 In fact, she was almost captured by an unexpected enemy advance at one point!)

 Her husband, Ulysses Grant, was elected President only a few years later and she, Julia Dent Grant, became the first lady of the land.
 Her husband, the lowly fire wood seller on the street corner under the dismissive gaze of her friends and family, had become a chief man in all of the land just as she had proclaimed in the darkest of times that he would be.
 It seems unlikely that that prophecy did not come from God!

 She would go on to be a healing force in a nation licking its wounds from a deeply painful civil war; in her later years she even publicly became pretty close friends with Varina Howell Davis, the wife of Jefferson Davis, who had been the First Lady of the Confederacy during its years of existence.
 Both women wanted national healing and forgiveness.
 (Ironically, both first ladies had been maligned for their appearance by some.
 Varina was so darkly complected she was called a mulatto by many in the Confederacy, and she had always personally been against slavery and had let it be known.
 She wasn't the most popular first lady!
 Julia was 'cross eyed', and had paradoxically come from a slave owning family.
 Her family had even sold them a slave to be their servant at one early point in their lives.
 Her husband Ulysses had officially granted the person, William Jones, his freedom after about one year, in 1859, before the war, as his conscience got the best of him.
 The Grants were very poor that year, but he freed his slave rather than selling him.
 Yet...it's the truth that he did have a slave for a year.
 His family, the Grants he worked for then, were strongly anti-slavery in their beliefs it has been written.
-There were a lot of complicated family dynamics on both sides of the chains, I guess. )
+They had never liked that he had married a slave holder's daughter.
+There were a lot of complicated family dynamics on both sides of the chains. )